Have questions about the collective bargaining process? Find answers to frequently asked questions below.

 Last updated: January 14, 2025.

 The collective agreement for the CFA ends in March 2025 and the collective agreement for MoveUP ends in June 2025.
-We will keep the CapU community informed of when bargaining is anticipated to begin.
+Both the CFA and MoveUP have provided notice to bargain, and the University, together with the Post-Secondary Employers’ Association (PSEA), will begin scheduling bargaining meetings throughout Fall 2025 and Spring 2026.

 Bargaining refers to the formal process of negotiation between employers and unions to establish terms and conditions of employment.